SAP-samples/teched2022-XP261/exercises/ex5/README.md

 Switch the slider button for “Create Alert” and “Send Email” to ON.
 <br>![](/exercises/ex5/images/Ex5_23.png)

-Click the “+” button to add your email recipient.
+Click the “+” button to add your email recipient (Optional).
 <br>![](/exercises/ex5/images/Ex5_24.png)

-Select _your_ email address from the list and click the “OK” button.
+Select _your_ email address from the list and click the “OK” button (Optional).
 <br>![](/exercises/ex5/images/Ex5_25.png)

 Click the “Save” button to save your setup.